SML-CompBio/OncoMark/docs/index.md

 **OncoMark** is an advanced computational tool designed to predict cancer hallmark activity from transcriptomic data derived from biopsy samples.
 Built on a robust **neural multi-task learning (N-MTL) framework**, OncoMark bridges a critical gap in molecular oncology by offering a comprehensive model to annotate and interpret hallmark activity for individual tumors.

-Developed through a collaborative effort between the research groups of [Prof. Shubhasis Haldar](https://www.shubhasis-haldar-cmt.com/) at the [SN Bose National Centre for Basic Sciences](https://www.bose.res.in/) and [Prof. Debayan Gupta](https://debayangupta.com/) at [Ashoka University](https://www.ashoka.edu.in/home/), OncoMark leverages cutting-edge computational methods to address the limitations of current molecular oncology approaches.
-This tool integrates state-of-the-art deep learning methodologies with domain-specific insights to enable precise and scalable hallmark analysis, advancing cancer diagnostics and treatment planning.

----

-## Research in Context

 The detailed overview of OncoMark is provided in the following video:

 <div style="padding:42.86% 0 0 0;position:relative;">